mle86/php-value/README.md

 The constructor enforces validity checks on the input value.
 Therefore, every class instance's wrapped value can be considered valid.

-The validity checks are located in the IsValid class method which all subclasses must implement.
+The validity checks are located in the isValid class method which all subclasses must implement.
 It is a class method to allow validity checks of external values without wrapping them in an instance.

 * <code>public function <b>\_\_construct</b> ($raw\_value)</code>

-	The constructor uses the subclass' `IsValid` method to test its input argument.
+	The constructor uses the `isValid` class method to test its input argument.
 	Valid values are stored in the new instance, invalid values cause an `InvalidArgumentException` to be thrown.
 	Other instances of the same class are always considered valid (*re-wrapping*).

-* <code>public static function <b>IsValid</b> ($test\_value)</code>
+* <code>public static function <b>isValid</b> ($test\_value): bool</code>

 	Checks the validity of a raw value.
-If it returns true, a new object can be instantiated with the same value.
+	If it returns true, a new object can be instantiated with that value.
 	Implement this in every subclass!
-	In the base class implementation, it simply throws a `NotImplementedException`.

 * <code>final public function <b>value</b> ()</code>